LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/studios/crazy-echoes/README.md

 ### Part 2: Mixed-up Echo

 Now for another variation on the "echo" theme.
-Write another program that accepts some command-line arguments and then echoes them back to the console.
+In a file called `mixedupecho.c` write another program that accepts some command-line arguments and then echoes them back to the console.

 The twist this time: the echoes should "intermix" with each other, like so: